Were You Wrongfully Terminated in Southern California?

 Andrea Cook & Associates has been handling wrongful termination cases for over 30 years.
 We are a reliable and established firm that has gained a reputation for being aggressive representatives of our clients’ rights.
 It is important to us that you fully understand the laws that apply to your situation and how we can pursue a resolution to the matter that is in your best interests.

 We also handle cases that were the basis of your termination, such as:

 In the past, a terminated employee may have been able to proceed against the employer with both administrative remedies and going to court.
-However, since the state of this law is unsettled, the courts are no longer allowing individuals to proceed down both of these tracks.
+However, since the state of this law is unsettled, the courts are no longer allowing individuals to proceed down these tracks.
 Our staff can help you understand your options and make an informed decision about the proper course of action.

 Before a termination, many employees are keenly aware that something is amiss and that their tenure at the company may soon end.
 You must be proactive in this type of situation and enlist the assistance of an experienced attorney at our firm.
 We can then be involved in every aspect of the case and possibly prevent your termination.

 We have recovered millions of dollars and vindicated the rights of many wrongfully terminated clients, as the following representative examples illustrate:

 - A financial officer of a municipal district terminated for complaining about illegal tax practices;

 - An airline pilot terminated for complaining about safety practices;

 - Stockroom employee terminated for complaining about safety issues;